Can a Pre-Existing Injury Affect My Car Accident Case?

 So What Steps Can I Take to Help My Case?

 Discrediting pre-existing injury arguments depends heavily upon key medical information.
-For this reason, it is important to take certain precautions every time you are injured.
+For this reason, it is important to take certain precautions after suffering an injury.

 When preparing for a legal battle, you will also want to be candid with your attorney.
 It is important to tell them about any previous accidents you’ve been in.
 You should also let them know about any pre-existing injuries you’ve sustained.
 With this information, your attorney can better prepare your case should a pre-existing injury argument arise.
-They will also be able to ascertain whether an old injury was aggravated by your recent accident, and if you are entitled to compensation for it.
+He or she can help ascertain if your accident aggravated an old injury or not.
+By doing this, your attorney can help determine what compensation you deserve.

 Our Hartford Personal Injury Lawyers Can Help